ahmedevcode/tqnia_chat_app_task/README.md

-# tqnia_chat_app_task

 # TQnia Chat App🧑‍💻
-Overview
+## Overview
 TQnia Chat App is a Flutter-based chat application designed to provide seamless messaging features.
 It offers a user-friendly interface with dark and light mode themes, chat history management, and various customization options.
-Built using modern state management techniques, the app supports functionalities like Google Sign-In, local storage with Hive, and theme toggling.
+Built using modern state management techniques,  local storage with Hive, and theme toggling.

 # Features🎨